lizmat/articles/cases-of-UPPER-5.md

 The `Block.phasers` method takes the name of a block-oriented phaser and returns a `List` of `Block` objects representing each phaser seen by that name (usually one, but there can be more than one).

-Now, from a performance point of view it might not be a good idea to do a lookup in the `Block` information for a phaser by a given name if there are no phasers associated with the block at all.
+Now, from a performance point of view it might not be a good idea to do a lookup in the `Block` information for a phaser by a given name if there are no phasers associated with the block at all.  **Each time** the block is executed.
 Fortunately the `Block` object also has a `has-phasers` method that provides an efficient way to check that.
 ```raku
 my $block = {
     CLOSE say "closed";